Pacific Northwest Skiing by Province and State

 Best selection of books on the Northwest.

 Ski & Snowboard America Pacific Northwest and British Columbia (Ski and Snowboard America Series) by Santo Criscuolo.
-This guide contains comprehensive trail descriptions, from beginner to advanced, sweeping snowboard park and halfpipe roundups, bold backcountry and off-piste adventures, complete heli- and cat-skiing guide, extensive lodging, dining, travel tips, and info for each resort and ski area.
+This guide contains comprehensive trail descriptions, sweeping snowboard park and halfpipe roundups, bold backcountry and off-piste adventures, complete heli- and cat-skiing guide, lodging, dining and travel tips for each resort and ski area.
 Order now...

 50 Classic Ski Descents of North America by Chris Davenport, Art Burrows and Penn Newhard.
 This book is a large-format compilation of iconic and aesthetic ski descents from Alaska to Mount Washington and features 208 pages of gorgeous action and mountain images from many of North America's top photographers.
 Order now...